KPI stands for Key Performance Indicator.

-Organizations typically choose to monitor KPIs they deem mission-critical to the overall success of the company.
-These could include financial metrics, such as revenue or profit targets, customer metrics, such as the growth rate of new users, and supply-chain metrics, such as time to delivery.
+Organizations typically monitor KPIs they deem mission-critical to the overall success of the company.
+These could include financial metrics, such as revenue or profit targets.
+Customer metrics are another common KPI, including the growth rate of new users.
+Operational measures may also get tracked, for instance, including supply-chain metrics such as time to delivery.

-Simply put, KPIs help a business understand how it’s performing in the areas most important to its success.
+KPIs help a business understand its performance in the most critical areas to its success.

-What are Some Examples of Key Performance Indicators?
+What Are Some Examples of Metrics Used as Key Performance Indicators?

 A few examples of KPIs include: